-Secondary Measures Postsecondary College (Credit) Postsecondary Certificates (Clock Hr)

-1S1 Academic Attainment - Readin No Measure In Perkins IV No Measure In Perkins IV

-Numerator: Number of CTE for for Academic Attainment

-concentrators who have met the Academic Attainment

-proficient or advanced level on

-the Statewide high school

-reading/language arts

-assessment and who left

-secondary education.

-Denominator: Number of CTE

-concentrators who took the ESEA

-assessment in reading/language

-arts (included in AYP) and who

-left secondary education.

-1S2 Academic Attainment - Math No Measure In Perkins IV No Measure In Perkins IV

-Numerator: Number of CTE for Academic Attainment for Academic Attainment

-concentrators who have met the
+Secondary Measures Postsecondary College (Credit) Postsecondary Certificates (Clock Hour) Numerator: Number of CTE concentrators who have met the passing score on the Statewide high school reading/language arts assessment and who, in the reporting year, left secondary education.
+Denominator: Number of CTE concentrators who took the statewide reading/language arts assessment administered by the state whose scores were included in the computation of School Grades and, who in the reporting year, left secondary education.
+No Measure In Perkins IV for Academic Attainment No Measure In Perkins IV for Academic Attainment 1S2 Academic Attainment - Math Numerator: Number of CTE concentrators who have met the No Measure In Perkins IV for Academic Attainment No Measure In Perkins IV for Academic Attainment

-Secondary Measures Postsecondary College (Credit) Postsecondary Certificates (Clock Hr) proficient or advanced level on the Statewide high school math assessment and who left secondary education.
-Denominator: Number of CTE concentrators who took the ESEA assessment in math (included in AYP) and who left secondary education.
-2S1 Secondary Technical Skills 1P1 Technical Skill 1A1 Technical Skill Numerator: Number of senior CTE concentrators who 1) earned an industry certified credential through a third party assessment, or 2) successfully passed a state- approved end-of-course or end- of-program assessment as demonstrated by Occupational Completion Point (OCP).
+Secondary Measures Postsecondary College (Credit) Postsecondary Certificates (Clock Hour) passing score on the Statewide high school math assessment and who, in the reporting year, left secondary education.
+Denominator: Number of CTE concentrators who took the statewide mathematics assessment whose scores were included in the state's computation of School Grades and who, in the reporting year, left secondary education.
+2S1 Secondary Technical Skills 1P1 Technical Skill 1A1 Technical Skill Numerator: Number of senior CTE concentrators who 1) earned an industry certified credential through a third party assessment or 2) successfully passed a state-approved end-of-course or end-of-program assessment as demonstrated by an Occupational Completion Point (OCP).
 Denominator: Number of senior CTE concentrators who have left secondary education in the reporting year.
 Attainment Numerator: Number of CTE concentrators who 1) earned 75 % of the program hours required with a grade point average of 2.5 or higher or 2) earned an industry certified credential through a third party assessment.
 Denominator: Number of CTE concentrators during the reporting year.
 Attainment Numerator: Number of CTE concentrators who 1) achieved at least one occupational completion point (OCP) in a Vocational Certificate (PSAV) program or 2) earned an industry certified credential through a third party assessment.
 Denominator: Number of CTE concentrators during the reporting year.
-3S1 Secondary School Completion 2P1 Completion 2A1 Completion Numerator: Number of senior concentrators who 1) attained a Numerator: Number of CTE concentrators who Numerator: Number of CTE concentrators who standard high school diploma, 2) left who received an left who General Education Development (GED) credential or Adult High School diploma, or 3) a proficiency credential, certificate or degree, in conjunction with a secondary school diploma.
-Denominator Number of senior CTE concentrators who have left secondary education in the industry-recognized credential, a certificate, or a degree during the reporting year.
-Denominator: Number of CTE concentrators who left postsecondary education during the reporting year. received an industry- recognized credential or a certificate during the reporting year.
-Denominator : Number of CTE concentrators who left postsecondary education during the reporting year. reporting year. , 0, 1 0 /
+3S1 Secondary School Completion 2P1 Completion 2A1 Completion Numerator: Number of senior concentrators who 1) attained a standard high school diploma, 2) General Education Development (GED) credential or Adult High School diploma, or 3) a proficiency credential, certificate or degree, in conjunction with a secondary school diploma.
+Denominator Number of senior CTE concentrators who have left secondary education in the reporting year.
+Numerator: Number of CTE concentrators who left who received an industry-recognized credential, a certificate, or a degree during the reporting year.
+Denominator: Number of CTE concentrators who left postsecondary education during the reporting year.
+Numerator: Number of CTE concentrators who left who received an industry-recognized credential or a certificate during the reporting year.
+Denominator: Number of CTE concentrators who left postsecondary education during the reporting year.